-PI’s: Faculty Fellows Michael Coppedge (political science), Gary Goertz (political science), Samuel Valenzuela (sociology), and Dianne M. Pinderhughes (Africana studies and political science), and former Distinguished Research Affiliate Aníbal Pérez-Liñan (University of Pittsburgh)
+PI’s: Faculty Fellows Scott Mainwaring (political science), Gary Goertz (political science), Aníbal Pérez-Liñan (political science), Dianne M. Pinderhughes (Africana studies and political science), and Samuel Valenzuela (sociology).

 The Democratization Theory research cluster continues the Kellogg Institute's long tradition as a center for innovative thinking in democratization theory.
 For decades, the concepts and measures used in democratization research have fallen short of being able to adequately capture the diversity, complexity, and dynamism of political regimes.
 As both older and newer democracies experience democratic retrogression rather than advancement, fresh thinking is needed.

-The researchers plan to fundamentally rethink concepts relating to regimes and regime change in order to develop theories of long-term historical progression toward democracy, and regression from it, that pay more attention to neglected dimensions.
-Some efforts will build on the Varieties of Democracy (V-Dem) conceptual scheme and data; others will be complementary or completely separate.
-The cluster expects to give less emphasis to suffrage extension and the fact of elections and more attention to the role of the judiciary and constitutions, legislative strength, election administration, and human rights, among many possibilities.
+The researchers fundamentally rethink concepts relating to regimes and regime change in order to develop theories of long-term historical progression toward democracy, and regression from it, that pay more attention to neglected dimensions.
+Some efforts build on the Varieties of Democracy (V-Dem) conceptual scheme and data; others are complementary or completely separate.
+The cluster traditionally gives less emphasis to suffrage extension and the fact of elections and more attention to the role of the judiciary and constitutions, legislative strength, election administration, and human rights, among many possibilities.

 Expected products: More than 30 innovative papers; case studies; journal articles; one or more edited volumes